quay/clair/Documentation/reference/config.md

 If `direct` is `true`, this value will limit the number of notifications sent in a single direct delivery.
 For example, if `direct` is set to `true` and `rollup` is set to `5`, the notifier will deliver no more then 5 notifications in a single json payload to the broker.
+Setting the value to 0 will effectively set it to 1.

 #### `$.notifier.stomp.callback`
 a URL string